 ➣What is the Cost of Landfill Leachate Treatment?

-The cost of landfill leachate treatment varies depending on the complexity of treatment processes and systems used.
+The cost of leachate treatment varies depending on the complexity of the treatment processes and systems used.
 To estimate the Total Cost (TC) of treating leachate, you need to factor in the capital expenditure (CAPEX) as well as the operational expenditure (OPEX).
 Capital expenditure covers costs related to the purchase of equipment and its installation.
 Prices of landfill leachate treatment systems differ due to discrepancies in size, efficiency, design, and output.